Free walking tour Gdansk, incl. Danzig guide to see the best of Gdansk, Poland, in one day!

 Some of the pictures in this article have been taken by the talented Kostas Deko.

 Disclaimer: I have been a guest of Pomorskie Travel and the Polish Tourism Board.
 All my opinions, as always, are my own.
-This posts contains affiliate links.
-In case you purchase one of the items, I’ll receive a small commission.
+This post contains affiliate links.
+If you purchase one of the items, I’ll receive a small commission.
 The price remains the same for you.

 Short FAQ